Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: FSKO Identification

-Next, for the uses of specific FSKO fields covered by test cases at runtime, we simulate a successful attack by corrupting specific fields in FSKOs.
+Next, for specific FSKO fields covered by test cases at runtime, we simulate a successful attack by corrupting these fields.
+We instrument the kernel to preserve a certain memory to load (record) and store (corrupt) value for each FSKO using an LLVM pass.
 At first glance, it is challenging to simulate a successful attack because we do not know what value to write into a specific field of an FSKO.
 To overcome this issue, we apply differential analysis to automatically retrieve the appropriate value that can likely lead to privilege escalation.
 We apply this strategy to the two conceived attack approaches described in the attack goals of \S\ref{sec:overview}.
 Using the approach of ``turning a read-only file into a writable file'' as an example, below is how we perform the differential testing:

 (1) Record the value of a specific FSKO field of interest (e.g., \code{file->f_mode}) in a successful write operation (against a test file we create).

-(2) Replace the value of the same FSKO field in a read operation (e.g., against \path{\etc\passwd}) with the value recorded in the write operation.
+(2) Replace (corrupt) the value of the same FSKO field in a read operation (e.g., against \path{/etc/passwd}) with the value recorded in the write operation.
 In the case of \code{file->f_mode}, this effectively changes the file permission from read-only to writable.

-(3) Observe whether the read operation is now turned into a successful write operation.
-If so, the FSKO field candidate is deemed a valid one.
+(3) Observe whether the read operation is turned into a successful write operation.
+If so, the FSKO field is deemed a valid one.